batcity/high-level-design-lab/design-whatsapp/02_back_of_the_envelope_calculations.md

 ## Conclusion

-A messaging system with 2B DAUs would need to provision **~810 TB of storage per month** for text messages alone, not including media.
+A messaging system with 2B MAUs would need to provision **~810 TB of storage per month** for text messages alone, not including media.